mitre/fieldmanual/sphinx-docs/The-REST-API.md

 Files can also be downloaded indirectly through the [payload block of an ability](Learning-the-terminology.md).

-> Additionally, the [54ndc47 plugin](Plugin-library.md) delivery commands utilize the file download endpoint to drop the agent on a host
+> Additionally, the [Sandcat plugin](Plugin-library.md) delivery commands utilize the file download endpoint to drop the agent on a host

 #### Example
 ```bash